INTERSTAT/Statistics-Contextualized/sep-dsd.md

 An attribute, corresponding to the SDMX UNIT_MEASURE concept, can be attached to the Data Structure Definition (DSD) in order to specify that population counts are expressed in number of persons.
 To express the value of the attribute, we can use the "Persons" value in the [Eurostat SDMX CL_UNIT](https://registry.sdmx.org/ws/public/sdmxapi/rest/codelist/ESTAT/CL_UNIT/1.2) code list, which has `urn:sdmx:org.sdmx.infomodel.codelist.Code=ESTAT:CL_UNIT(1.2).PS` for URI.

-We can also define attributes to represent geographic levels above the LAU in order to be able to aggregate data at NUTS 3 or NUTS 2 level.
+We can also define attributes to represent geographic levels above the LAU in order to be able to aggregate data at NUTS 3 or NUTS 2 level (where NUTS stands for Nomenclature of Territorial Units for Statistics).
 Such attributes would be attached at the observation level.
 For example:

 ```
 <http://id.cef-interstat.eu/sc/att-nuts3>